Psage23/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a reusable JavaScript library to build interactive elements on a website.
+React JS tries to solve the issue with slow data response by implementing JSX and Virtual DOM to handle dynamic data for faster response time.

 - [ ] What does it mean to _think_ in react?

+Process of building an app with reusable, DRY, hierarchy code.

 - [ ] Describe state.

+A mutable object managed within the component.

 - [ ] Describe props.

+An immutable object that is passed to the component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside the scope of the function being executed.
+Sync effects in React by adding Effect hooks (useEffect()).

 ## Project Set Up